wadehall/advdb-hw2/README.md

 ### The two data distributions used here

 1. Uniform distribution
-2. Fractal distribution (we used the trades data generated from problem 1)
+2. Fractal distribution (we used the trades data generated from Question 1)

 ### The average time of the results